 - Microsoft Teams

-Each of these tools will be reviewed through the lens of a workspace collaboration tool, along with other various factors, such as usability, convenience, blueprint and functionality, and solutions.
-Let’s begin with what we believe to be the number one workspace collaboration tool, AirSend.
+Each of these tools will be reviewed through the lens of a business communication tool, along with other various factors, such as usability, convenience, blueprint and functionality, and solutions.
+Let’s begin with what we believe to be the number one business communication tool, AirSend.

 AirSend is a new and simple communication tool that brings all of your productivity essentials in one workspace.
 To have a successful collaboration space, users need a convenient platform, simple design, and provides a solution to a problem.
 In this case, the problem is context switching.

 Most collaborative/communicative tools believe that to have a successful contextual workspace, you need a significant amount of outside resources.
 In other words, the “solution” is to integrate with other tools to get the job done.
 But this is not a solution.
 Instead, it is a substitute for a solution.
 While integrating with other apps is undoubtedly great, efficiency is a lacking factor.

 We spend most of our time switching between multiple apps to get what we need.
 Our time is not being appropriately used for productivity.
 AirSend provides a solution to this.
 AirSend’s vision/mission is to build a contextual workspace that improves the quality of life, maintain productivity, and increase focus.

 We need a business communication tool where communication can happen seamlessly.
 But seamless communication is not all you need for a useful business communication tool.
 It would help if you also had the essentials, such as a place to track and manage tasks, file share and organization, and a place where you can keep important notes for later.

 Of course, some tools carry these capabilities through the integration of other apps.
 The main difference between AirSend and other business communication tools is that AirSend introduces these capabilities through built-in functionality.
 In other words, users do not need third-party apps to get the job done.